headHUB/amv-open360tracker-32bits/README.md

 # amv-open360tracker-32bits

 This is the 32 bits versión of the "continuous 360 degree rotating antenna tracker system" for FPV.
-This proyect has been developed and maintained by users of the [FPV spanish community](http://www.aeromodelismovirtual.com/showthread.php?t=34530).
+This project has been developed and maintained by users of the [FPV spanish community](http://www.aeromodelismovirtual.com/showthread.php?t=34530).

 Please, we encourage you to read all the documentation before using this firmware in your devices, otherwhise they could be dammaged.
 In the wiki you'll find detailled information about how to install and configure it with success.